 The Bok Center’s Media & Design Fellows (MDFs) support innovative course development within the FAS, partnering with faculty and staff to design a variety of digital tools, course materials, and assignments for undergraduate courses and departments.

-Departmental Media & Design Fellows are based in a department and develop tools and materials for that department’s courses; Bok Media & Design Fellows are based in the Bok Center’s Learning Lab and support a range of related departments and/or General Education courses.
+Media & Design Fellows fall in one of two categories:Departmental/Program-based Media & Design Fellows are based in a department or program and develop tools and materials for that department’s courses; Bok Media & Design Fellows are based in the Bok Center’s Learning Lab and support a range of related departments and/or General Education courses.
 Depending on the project, MDFs create digital content, assignments, and resources, develop and support new teaching and learning practices and build course materials, including text, video, illustrations, animations, websites and ways for students to interact with these media.
-Additionally Fellows may offer workshops and other forms of guidance to help students complete new course activities.
+Additionally, MDFs may offer workshops and other forms of guidance to help students complete new course activities.

 Media & Design Fellows also have the opportunity to engage with other instructional support units on campus.
 Fellows may receive mentorship from the Libraries, Museums, and Academic Technology among others, developing expertise in tools or media that are relevant for their disciplines.
 While previous experience with the relevant tools and technologies is useful for MDFs, applicable disciplinary background and a willingness to learn new media is all that is required in most cases.
 Bok staff and other mentors will train Fellows.